1. The History

 Up To Me’s 1 year goal includes the use of GBV advocacy and awareness training as tool that will assist us to reach the communities that most need the skills training and upliftment.(2021)

-The 2 year goal is to establish ourselves as a community enhancing training NPO working in partnership with other community workers to bring the required entrepreneurial learning to the doorstep of our beneficiaries.
+The 2 year goal is to establish ourselves as a community enhancing NPO working in partnership with other community workers and NPO’s, business owners and government organisations to bring the required services and social support that allows for entrepreneurial learning and sustainable start up growth paths, to the doorstep of our beneficiaries.
+(2022)